Atlassian Intelligence cost breakdown: Complete 2026 pricing guide

 So that $14.54/user/month for Jira Premium becomes roughly $15.63/user/month after the increase.

-Rovo pricing: The hidden cost layer
+Rovo pricing: The additional cost layer

 Here's where things get interesting.
 Rovo is included with your Premium or Enterprise plan, but only up to certain usage quotas.
 Go beyond those quotas, and you'll face additional charges (though Atlassian has promised 90 days notice before enforcing these).